Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 What happens when you wake up one day and realize that your personality isn't even your own, your goals and aspirations originate from a culture you don't identify with anymore, and so many aspects of your life reflect all the ways you've sacrificed your full range of authenticity in order to assimilate?

-Do you just pretend you don't notice?
-I mean you can try but what happens when you out grow the front and want to be real, remember?
+Do you pretend you don't notice?
+I mean, you can try, but what happens when you outgrow the front and want to be real, remember?
 How do you live beyond this caricature that all your "friends" and family have come to know and love?
 Do you even try to dismantle the mask?

 I say yes.
-I say yes and it all starts by getting real with yourself about what would make you feel as whole as you wish to look on the surface and then, daring to tell the unfiltered truth.
+It all starts with getting real with yourself about what would make you feel as whole as you wish to look on the surface and then daring to tell the unfiltered truth.

-If you have a goal that centers around bettering yourself, breaking free from the cycles that have kept you safe and small, or simply evolving within yourself or a field— it's worth pursuing.
+A goal that centers around bettering ourselves, where we commit to breaking free from the cycles that have kept us safe yet small, is worth pursuing.
+Whether within ourselves or in a field, choosing to evolve is worth the effort.
 You are worth the effort of finding out if you can achieve it.
 Acknowledging an opportunity for change is the first step towards any success and, to me, is a meaningful milestone in and of itself.

 Your Milestones Are Your Own To Define

-Whether consciously or unconsciously, people can often try to make you feel embarrassed for things they themselves wish they had the courage and freedom to try or attain.
-Fortunately for you, embarrassment is not real, and believe it or not, you can do whatever you want.
+Whether they do this consciously or unconsciously, I’ve noticed that people sometimes try to make you feel embarrassed for things they wish they had the courage and freedom to try or attain.
+Fortunately for us all, embarrassment is not real, and believe it or not, we can do and try whatever we want.
 Even an ego-shattering setback can prove to be a meaningful milestone in the long run.

 I'm not saying you're never going to be or feel embarrassed just by holding it in your mind that embarrassment isn’t real.
-But I am saying how invested you are in the commentary surrounding how you've chosen to react to those embarrassing moments …is entirely up to you.
-This is something I'm still learning.
+Being embarrassed can be helpful feedback at times, presenting opportunities for us to check in with ourselves.
+I’m more saying that how invested you are in the internal and external commentary surrounding those embarrassing moments and what you do with that commentary is entirely up to you.
+Like fear, the feeling of embarrassment only lasts for however long you leave it unaddressed, inadvertently feeding it with neglect.

-Thus, learning how to feel the fear of judgment and the intensity of my own cringe without letting it stop me from pushing forward…has become an official milestone for me.
-A milestone I have the opportunity to celebrate every time I do it.
-It helps that I have people invested in seeing me achieve the goals that sit on the other side of the scary thing.
+Thus, learning how to feel the fear of judgment and the intensity of our limiting beliefs without letting them stop us from pushing forward…can become a milestone.
+A milestone we have the opportunity to celebrate every time we do it.
+It helps to have people invested in seeing you achieve your goals.
 So, if you can, find a friend, a real one, and share with them how you see success for yourself and what milestone you hope to reach in pursuit of that.

-I think part of the reason my dad has been able to accomplish so much and sustain it is his and my mother's emphasis on community.
+I think part of the reason my dad has been able to build an accomplished life and sustain it is his and my mother's emphasis on community.
 I don't know anybody else with as many friends as they do, and they're all over the world.
-It doesn't matter; he stays on the phone just checking in and sharing the journey with them, no matter which stage of it he met them in. i.e., a real one.
+It doesn't matter; he stays on the phone just checking in and sharing the journey with them, no matter which stage of it he met them in.

-Mind you, anyone can be a loser.
-It's a state of mind, not a social standing.
-Sometimes, the loser you need to tell to go somewhere is your inner-defeatist.
+Sometimes, the biggest troll with the lofties riddles is your inner-defeatist.
 Especially when you see someone doing something you aspire to do, and they do it well.
-Your inner loser can use that as fuel to deter you from even trying.
-I'm telling you, this is one loser you never want to see win.
+Your inner troll can use that as fuel to deter you from trying or to trip you up with thoughts promoting self-doubt.
+I'm telling you, this is one troll you do not want to entertain for too long.
 Let the way other people do what they do inspire you to discover how you can do it, too, in your own way.

 The Lost Art of Minding The Business That Pays You